Jiaqi-Xing/Grocery-Prices-analysis/README.md

 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `other` contains details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, test and clean data.
+-   `scripts` contains the R scripts used to simulate, test and SQL script to clean data.

 ## Statement on LLM usage